rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-2.md

-Getting these cases to the point of tractability by expression evaluation transform is easy and can be done with a transform very similar to the one for `Boolean` case early in this post:
+Getting these cases to the point of tractability by expression evaluation transform is easy and can be done with a transform very similar to the one for `Boolean` case earlier in this post:

 ```javascript
 export default function (babel) {